Fairview Peak-Dixie Valley Fault Scarps

 Know Before You Go

 Some of the fault scarps left by the Fairview Peak event can be viewed off an access road on the east side of the peak, which turns south off US-50 1.8 miles east of State Route 121 (the Dixie Valley highway).
 It is signed "Fairview Peak Earthquake Faults."
 Although a graded road, it is steep and can be rough, so that high clearance is desirable.
 About five miles in, there is a turnoff to a viewing area on the right (west).
-The viewing area is about 0.6 miles in and high clearance will probably be necessary.
+The viewing area is about 0.6 miles in and, as of April 2023, high clearance is necessary.

 Another turnoff to a viewing area is about 0.8 miles farther on the main access road.
 Here the parking area is about 0.7 miles off the main road.